🚀 My Impact

 Travel Services - Growth

-1. Ready 2 Order: Ready 2 Order launched in collaboration with Collinson's strategic partner Grab, the airport e-commerce platform, and the largest marketplace for contactless orders and payments at airport restaurants.
+1. Ready 2 Order: Ready 2 Order launched with Collinson’s partner Grab, the leading airport e-commerce platform.

 1.1 End Points affected - Business Logic